annesbl/cartoonify/README.md

 ### Environment Variables

 The application uses a `.env` file in the `backend/` directory for configuration.
-Create or edit `backend/.env`:
+Edit `backend/.env`:

 ```bash
 # Base Stable Diffusion Model